 Mobile-terminated (MT) early data transmission (EDT) [MTC & NB-IoT]

 UE category information, i.e., Cat-M2 (Cat-NB2 for NB-IoT), is provided in the UE Radio Paging information container.
 FFS how the use of UE category information is captured in the specifications.

+Capture in stage 2 that the eNB uses the UE category included in the S1 paging message to trigger MT-EDT for message size beyond Cat M1/NB1.

+In RRC section 5.3.3.3a, for UP MT-EDT, lower layers are not configured for EDT.

+In RRC section 5.3.2.3, clarify that the mt-EDT is the one included in the UE’s paging record.

 UE-group wake-up signal (WUS) [MTC & NB-IoT]